Freakers/ClosingImbalance/README.md

     pause.until(datetime(2019, 6, 24, 15, 40, 15, 0))

-  Read the imbalance file C:\Program Files (x86)\Ralota\PPro8 Guapy\IMBAL_CIRC_1 created by the PPro API Scan the file and report all trades over 5 milliom
+  Read the imbalance file C:\Program Files (x86)\Ralota\PPro8 Guapy\IMBAL_CIRC_1 created by the PPro API and the scan the file and report all trades over 5 milliom

     step2 = TSXClosingImbalance.loadfile(5000000.00, ".TO")
 </p>
 </p>
 <p>

-  Project containing the folllowing PYTHON classes used to demonstrate the PPro8 API and to code and test the TSX closing imbalance.
+  Project containing the following PYTHON classes used to demonstrate the PPro8 API and to code and test the TSX closing imbalance.
   The project was developed using Python 3.7.2 and Intellij PYCharm Community Edition 2019.1.1 running on a windows 10 platform.
 </p>
 <li>